Sentinel Online FAQ

 There are no overlaps between Level-1 images.

-What are the processing levels of Sentinel-2A?
+What are the processing levels available for Sentinel-2?

 More information on each processing level is available in the Sentinel-2 Data Products section.